-While vaccines continue to be distributed and the war on COVID-19 presses on, we are aware that some individuals will not be ready to participate in person this year.
-Therefore, we are offering a live webinar option for the 2021 MPC.
-Registration gives attendees live viewing privilege as well as the ability to participate in the Q & A sessions and submit a conference evaluation form.
-CME credit will apply.
+For the foreseeable future, we will also offer a virtual option.
+Live Webinar Registration gives attendees live viewing privilege as well as the ability to participate in the Q & A sessions and submit a conference evaluation form.
+CME credit will apply

 Our conference speakers are experts in the field and will help you add knowledge which is relevant to your practice.

 In support of improving patient care, this activity has been planned and implemented by American Psychiatric Association (APA) and The Montana Psychiatric Association (MPA).
 APA is jointly accredited by the American Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 The APA designates this live activity for a maximum of 6 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.